-Type 1 diabetes - insulin therapy:

-- the insulin therapy method should be adapted to the individual needs of the patient, as well as accepted by the patient and their carers; - the method of choice is intensive functional insulin therapy (IIT) consisting in constant adaptation of insulin doses to the current blood glucose level and the trend of its change, the amount of consumed carbohydrates, fats and proteins in meals, physical activity and emotions, performed as: - " continuous subcutaneous insulin infusion using a personal insulin pump (CSII); - " multiple daily injections (MDI) of insulin using injection needles measuring ≤ 6 mm; - for indications and contraindications to CSII, see the relevant topic section; - it is advisable to use CSII from the onset of diabetes, as long as no contraindications occur and the method of therapy is accepted by the patient and/or their parents; - the use of the bolus calculator function is recommended from the beginning of therapy, as it increases blood glucose stability and reduces the risk of hypo- and hyperglycaemia; it is necessary to review and modify the bolus calculator settings regularly; - the choice of rapid- or ultra rapid-acting and long- or ultra long-acting insulin analogues should be tailored to the individual needs of the patient and take into account the pharmacological differences between the medicines, as well as registered indications; - the daily insulin demand is highly variable; its highest values are recorded during puberty but should not exceed 1.5 units/kg/day.
+- Pharmacotherapy Type 1 diabetes - insulin therapy: - the insulin therapy method should be adapted to the individual needs of the patient, as well as accepted by the patient and their carers; - the method of choice is intensive functional insulin therapy (IIT) consisting in constant adaptation of insulin doses to the current glucose level and the trend of its change, the amount of consumed carbohydrates, fats and proteins in meals, physical activity and emotions, performed as one of the following: - continuous subcutaneous insulin infusion using a personal insulin pump (CSII); - " multiple daily injections (MDI) of insulin using pen type injectors with ≤ 6 mm length needles; - for indications and contraindications to CSII, see the relevant topic section; - the use CSII from the onset of diabetes should be a standard, as long as no contraindications occur and the method of therapy is accepted by the patient and/or their guardians; it is optimal to use automatic insulin delivery (AID) systems; if they cannot be used, systems that automatically suspend insulin delivery in predicting hypoglycaemia should be considered; - in CSII and MDI the use of the bolus calculator function is recommended from the beginning of therapy, as it increases blood glucose stability and reduces the risk of hypo- and hyperglycaemia; it is necessary to review and modify the bolus calculator settings regularly; - the choice of rapid- or ultra rapid-acting and long- or ultra long-acting insulin analogues should be tailored to the individual needs of the patient and take into account the pharmacological differences between the medicines, as well as registered indications; ultra-long-acting analogues reduce the risk of hypoglycaemia and allow for less restrictive adherence to the timing of insulin administration; - in the pediatric population the daily insulin demand is highly variable; its highest values are recorded during puberty but should not exceed 1.5 units/kg/d.
 High insulin demand can often be linked to physical inactivity, excessive carbohydrate intake, obesity or co-morbidities.
-In cases of obesity, the addition of the GLP-1 receptor agonist may be a good option to consider;
+In cases of obesity, the addition of the GLP-1 receptor agonist may be a good option to consider.
+In patients with concomitant insulin resistance, the addition of metformin may be considered;

-- in the functional IIT method: the size of the basal dose (20-50% of the daily dose) and its profile depend on the age of the child and the type of the personal insulin pump used; - rapid-acting/short-acting insulin is usually better administered before a meal, 15-20 minutes and 30 minutes respectively, while the ultra rapid-acting analogue 2-10 minutes before a meal; in the youngest children, due to the lack of the possibility to plan the timing and sizes of meals, it is advisable to consider dividing the dosage, administering half of the regular dose before a meal and half during or after a meal, in exceptional cases administering the whole dose after a meal.
+- in the functional IIT method: the size of the basal dose (20-50% of the daily dose) and its profile depend on the age of the child and the type of the personal insulin pump used; in the case of using AID systems, the size of the basal rate depends on the algorithm used; - rapid-acting/short-acting insulin is usually better administered before a meal, 15-20 minutes and 20-30 minutes respectively, while the ultra rapid-acting analogue 2-10 minutes before a meal; in the youngest children, due to the lack of the possibility to plan the timing and sizes of meals, it is advisable to consider dividing the dosage, administering half of the regular dose before a meal and half during or after a meal, in exceptional cases administering the whole dose after a meal; - the places of insulin administration should be systematically changed, insulin must not be administered in the area of hypertrophy or atrophy of the subcutaneous tissue; - in CSII patients with low insulin requirements, insulin dilution is acceptable.